Aleph-Alpha/pharia-engine/README.md

 ## Deploying PhariaKernel on Customer side

 **PhariaKernel** is intended to be installed as part of **PhariaAI** on premise by the customer it.
 It is deployed, as are all other modules of the **PhariaAI**, to the JFrog Artifactory.

 ![Block Diagram Pharia OS deploy][deployment]

 ## Helpful links for internal deployment

-The current prototype is deployed at <https://pk.stage.product.pharia.com/>
+The current helm-chart is deployed to <https://pharia-kernel.stage.product.pharia.com/>

 The status page for uptime robot is found at: <https://stats.uptimerobot.com/gjXpoIPMnv>